• Wed. Mar 5th, 2025

 THE TURKISH INVASION

 A coup d’état precipitated the invasion of the island by Turkish forces in the summer of 1974.
-The invasion led to the subsequent occupation of 37% of the island, and the permanent division of Nicosia.
-Savage fighting took place at the Nicosia International Airport, which today lies abandoned in the buffer zone and at the Ledra Palace hotel, which today acts as part the United Nations headquarters on the island.
-The division of the city became permanent after hostilities ended and today this remains a stark reminder of the ongoing political stalemate between the Greek and Turkish Cypriots.
+The invasion led to the subsequent occupation of 37% of the island and the permanent division of Nicosia.
+Savage fighting took place at the Nicosia International Airport, which today lies abandoned in the buffer zone.
+The Ledra Palace hotel, which today acts as part of the United Nations headquarters on the island, also was the scene of a severe battle between Greek and Turkish forces.
+The division of Nicosia became permanent after hostilities ended.
+Today this division remains a stark reminder of the ongoing political stalemate between the Greek and Turkish Cypriots on the island.

 Turkish Invasion Of Cyprus